samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 #### Intuition

-The first idea is with the number of bigs increasing, the possibility to succesfully test in the given time grows from `impossible` to `possible`.
+The first idea is, with the number of pigs increasing, the possibility to successfully test in the given time grows from `impossible` to `possible`.
 This gives us the idea to use a `Binary Search`.

 However, now we must solve another problem: given the `pigs` and `rounds`, how many buckets we can test?